intellectual-property-office/Assets/README.md

     ```sh
     npm install
     ```
-* Open the Visual Studio solution file
+* Open the Visual Studio solution file.
+* Rebuild the solution.

 #### As a Node.js module: